Closure of high-tech medical firm Arivale stuns patients: “I feel as if one of my arms was cut off”

 Where diagnostic startups like soon-to-be-disgraced Theranos were all vaporware, Arivale had a real product.
 By testing for as many as 80 different blood analytes, Arivale’s assays revealed “the intersection of your genetic predisposition and your life choices” said CEO Lewis.
 From that data, Arivale could craft a plan that would not merely improve current health, but help consumers avoid future diseases.

-David Duncan, an author and healthcare expert who has “test driven” Arivale and other similar services, said its product was easily one of the best in a crowded field.
+David Duncan, an author and health-care expert who has “test driven” Arivale and other similar services, said its product was easily one of the best in a crowded field.
 The interface is “accessible and easy to use,” while the follow-up blood work every six months and the calls by a personal coach (his was named Ginger) made it much easier to stick to the prescribed dietary and lifestyle changes.

-“Everyone should have a Ginger,” said Duncan.
+“Everyone should have a Ginger,” Duncan said.

 The problem is, not everyone was willing to pay for one.
-Although genetic testing has become dramatically cheaper–Arivale’s testing costs fell from $200 to $140 per patient, Lewis says, the company could never hit a price point that worked for a viable monthly membership service.
+Although genetic testing has become dramatically cheaper — Arivale’s testing costs fell from $2000 to $140 per patient, Lewis says, the company could never hit a price point that worked for a viable monthly membership service.

-By 2018, Arivale was charging $99 a month for its flagship offering, which included initial genetic test, follow-up blood tests, and coaching, down from around around $290 in 2015, Lewis said.
+By 2018, Arivale was charging $99 a month for its flagship offering, which included initial genetic test, follow-up blood tests, and coaching, down from around $290 in 2015, Lewis said.
 But at that low price, Arivale needed customers to stick around for at least a year to turn a profit, and fewer than half lasted that long, he said.

 Cost wasn’t the only issue.
 Much of what Arivale was selling was future health, whereas consumers “on the whole are looking for immediate gratification,” Lewis said.